311th Expeditionary Sustainment Command

-The 311th Sustainment Command (Expeditionary) is a United States Army Reserve logistics headquarters subordinate to the 79th Theater Sustainment Command.
+The 311th Expeditionary Sustainment Command (311 ESC) is a United States Army Reserve logistics headquarters subordinate to the 79th Theater Sustainment Command.
 Headquartered at 1250 Federal Avenue in Los Angeles, the command oversees about sixty two subordinate units and more than six thousand one hundred soldiers across Arizona, California, and Nevada.

 History

 The headquarters traces its origin to the post World War II period, when the Army chose Los Angeles as the site for a new logistics unit to leverage a large pool of qualified Army Reserve personnel.
 The unit was activated in 1950 as the 311th Logistical Command.
 It was redesignated the 311th Support Brigade in 1974 and the 311th Corps Support Command in 1979.
 In 1981 it became the major support headquarters for I Corps.
-In 2005, as part of the Army modular transformation, it received its current designation as the 311th Sustainment Command (Expeditionary).
+In 2005, as part of the Army modular transformation, it received its current designation as the 311th Expeditionary Sustainment Command.

 The command has supported named operations including Operation Desert Shield and Operation Desert Storm, and Joint Endeavor in the Balkans.
 With I Corps, it participated in exercises such as Bold Venture, Cascade Peak, Team Spirit, Yama Sakura, and Border Start.

 During the global war on terror era, the 311th deployed to Southwest Asia.
 The command operated from Camp Arifjan, Kuwait during 2008 to 2009 in support of theater sustainment for Operation Iraqi Freedom and Operation Enduring Freedom.

 Elements of the command also served in Afghanistan, including duty associated with theater sustainment at Kandahar Airfield during the early twenty tens.

 Most recently, the headquarters deployed to Kuwait in 2020 and 2021 in support of Operation Spartan Shield, with missions also tied to Operation Inherent Resolve and Operation Freedom’s Sentinel.
 The unit returned in January 2021.